 - permanent siting (public art management)

-Continued over both years of the program, professional development provides a framework for creating a deeper and more personal understanding of the processes of curating.
+Professional development provides a framework for creating a deeper and more personal understanding of the processes of curating, including a required internship in the first year of the program.
 Students will develop diverse strategies to extend their knowledge and expertise, including

 - regular attendance of exhibitions